nshibone/educonnect_final_project/README.md

-# educonnect_final_project
+# Airbnb Hotel Analysis - Upgraded Analytics Dashboard
-This was assignment provided by educonnect to verify if what they taught us would change or upgrade what we do.
+This project was developed for the EduConnect Final Assignment to demonstrate a measurable upgrade in project capability and process efficiency using advanced data science and application development techniques.